 DANGERS OF CATTLE GUARDS

 Although they work extremely well with cattle, they are not designed to prevent all animals were crossing.
 Small hoofed animals are quite agile and can balance easily on the rounded surface.
-The smaller ‘foot-print’ allows them to balance quite easily so they don’t encounter the same unstable footing that presented by a large hoof.
+The smaller ‘footprint’ allows them to balance quite easily so they don’t encounter the same unstable footing that is presented by a large hoof.
 Goats are a prime example, you won’t keep them in with a cattle grid.

 Cattle guards provide an effective livestock barrier and a convenient method for vehicular traffic and equipment to cross fence lines while eliminating the risk of an open gate and a free herd of cattle.
 With proper installation, these gate-less entries can provide decades of containment for your largest groups of cattle.

-If you have any questions or would like help selecting the proper guard for your operation, please contact Barn World Livestock Supplies today and they’ll be happy to help!
+If you have any questions or would like help selecting the proper cattle guard for your operation, please contact Barn World Livestock Supplies today and they’ll be happy to help!